medimarket.com logo

 When NOT to use softlaser?

-• Malignant tumor in the area – on or directly near the treatment site
+• Malignant tumor in the treatment area or directly adjacent to it

 • Thyroid area – do not aim directly at the thyroid

-• Active infection – in cases of severe bacterial or viral infection
+• Active purulent bacterial or severe viral infection

 • After corticosteroid injection – wait a few weeks before treating that area